NielsRogge/Transformers-Tutorials/TrOCR/README.md

 All models can be found on the [hub](https://huggingface.co/models?search=trocr).

 Note that there's also a Gradio demo available for TrOCR, hosted as a HuggingFace Space [here](https://huggingface.co/spaces/nielsr/TrOCR-handwritten).

+## Cool blog post

+There's a nice blog post on reducing the character error rate (CER) by training TrOCR with a margin loss instead of the cross-entropy loss: https://blog.doxray.com/p/generative-trocr-models-calibration.